clechartre/Biome.jl/docs/src/model-setup.md

 * `biome_assignment::Function` — override biome mapping (optional)
 * `int_type`, `float_type` — numeric types (optional)

-The driver slices the domain (using `coordstring`), processes in chunks, resumes from an existing NetCDF if found, and writes outputs per model schema.
+The driver slices the domain (using `boundsg`), processes in chunks, resumes from an existing NetCDF if found, and writes outputs per model schema.
-* Provide coordstring in a lon/lat system with `lonmin/lonmax/latmin/latmax` between -180/180/-90/90.
+* Provide coordstring in a Rasters.jl compatible syntax such as ` X(-180 ..
+180), Y(-90 ..
+90)`

 ---